-The Company generates revenue primarily from sales of its single-use, organ-specific disposable sets (i.e., its organ-specific OCS Perfusion Sets sold together with its organ-specific OCS Solutions) used on its organ-specific OCS Consoles, each being a component of the Company's OCS products.
-To a lesser extent, the Company also generates revenue from the sale of OCS Consoles to customers and from the implied rental of OCS Consoles loaned to customers at no charge.
+The Company generates net product revenue primarily from sales of its single-use, organ-specific disposable sets used on its organ-specific OCS Consoles.
+To a lesser extent, the Company also generates product revenue from the sale of OCS Consoles to customers and the implied rental of OCS Consoles loaned to customers at no charge.
 For each new transplant procedure, customers purchase an additional OCS disposable set for use on the customer's existing organ-specific OCS Console.
+The Company also generates service revenue by providing outsourced organ retrieval and OCS organ management services under its National OCS Program in the United States.